Is Kickboxing a Martial Art? Yes! Here’s Why

 Promotions like WAKO – World Association of Kickboxing Organizations, have played a pivotal role in standardizing rules and promoting the sport, making it accessible and appealing to a wide range of practitioners, from streetwise fighters to professional athletes aiming for the bantamweight belt or a black belt in kickboxing.

 Ready to start your first kickboxing class?
 Join us at Art of Kickboxing located in Richmond BC, Metro Vancouver, where we offer a diverse range of classes in kickboxing classes for all ages and skill levels.
-Whether you’re a beginner, a child (with parental consent), a teen, or an adult, our expert trainers are here to guide you through each step of your martial arts journey.
-Specializing in kickboxing for both combat sports and self-defense, we focus on building your strength, confidence, and resilience!
+Whether you’re a beginner, a child (with parental consent), a teen, or an adult, our expert trainers are here to guide you through specializing in kickboxing for both combat sports and self-defence.